echasnovski/pdqr/README.md

 ## <a id="pdqr-create"></a> Create with `new_*()`

-All `new_*()` functions create a pdqr-function of certain class (“p”, “d”, “q”, or “r”) and type (“fin” or “infin”) based on sample or data frame of appropriate structure:
+All `new_*()` functions create a pdqr-function of certain class (“p”, “d”, “q”, or “r”) and type (“discrete” or “continuous”) based on sample or data frame of appropriate structure:

   - **Sample input** is converted into data frame of appropriate structure that defines distribution (see next list item).
 It is done based on type.
-For “fin” type it gets tabulated with frequency of unique values serving as their probability.
-For “infin” type distribution density is estimated using [`density()`](https://rdrr.io/r/stats/density.html) function if input has at least 2 elements.
+For “discrete” type it gets tabulated with frequency of unique values serving as their probability.
+For “continuous” type distribution density is estimated using [`density()`](https://rdrr.io/r/stats/density.html) function if input has at least 2 elements.
 For 1 element special “dirac-like”